18.09.07

 I can tell you with complete certainty what happened in the next few seconds, because slow motion took over and every detail is completely clear to me:

 The door to the kitchen opened to the right, revealing the kitchen and sink, piled high with dirty pots and pans from cooking tea.
 I could see there was no one in the kitchen before I’d crossed the threshold.
-As the door swung fully open, and I passed the handle, I could look through into the unlit dining room, in which the lights from the kitchen were casting long shadows.
+As the door swung fully open, and I passed the handle, I could look to my right through into the unlit dining room, in which the lights from the kitchen were casting long shadows.
 It was then that I saw him…

 There was an intruder IN my house!

-He was stood in the dinning room, turned half away from me so I could see his right side.
+He was stood in the dining room, turned half away from me so I could see his right side.
 Silhouetted in the street lights from the window behind him, he was wearing grey tracksuit bottoms, white trainers and a black hoodie, which was up, concealing his head completely from me.
 He had his head bowed and I could see his attention was fixed on my wife’s handbag.
 She often leaves it on the dining room table, along with her purse and mobile phone.
-His hands were in the hand bag, rifling through its contents.
+His hands were in the hand bag, rifling through her belongings.
 If he hadn’t already, I felt sure he’d find her purse in a matter of moments.

 He wasn’t a tall man, but to be honest that was quite irrelevant, a million years of evolutionary Fight or Flight instinct had already started to kick in.
 I’m honestly getting choked just re-living it now!
 Almost before my consciousness had taken it all in, my subconscious mind had already sent the alarm signal to my adrenal gland, which promptly dumped its load into my blood stream.
 The effect was virtually instantaneous.

 I felt the adrenalin shoot down my arms and legs.
 Oxygen and glucose levels spiked, making my muscles strong and my brain alert.
 My body was instantly in full emergency mode.
 I know I’m a strong man, due to 6 months of Crossfit I’m in the best physical shape I’ve ever been in, but that was also irrelevant, the adrenalin had seen to that, I could feel the power coursing through my blood.
 This intruder was in my house.
-My house!
+MY HOUSE!
 I was alone with my daughter upstairs in her pyjamas in bed, the defence of me and mine fell completely on my shoulders, and boy was I ready!

-OMG, the waves confusion and relief physically shook me, as I came thumping down from my high.
-“Oh, it’s you.” was all I could fumble to say, which didn’t do justice to how I was feeling right then.
 “Why do you look so angry?” she asked.
 I would be in no fit state to answer that question for some time.
-As I made my way back upstairs to finish the story, my body complained.
-Some small matter of what to do with all this adrenalin that was still in my veins without its expected physical outlet, and the odd realisation that I’d just imagined throwing my wife out through the window.
+“Eh?
+It’s nothing.”
+I said and turned and made my way back upstairs to finish the kid’s story.
+My body ached and complained.
+Some small matter of what to do with all this adrenalin that was still in my veins without its expected physical outlet, and the odd realisation that I’d been seconds away from throwing my wife out through the window.

-In a strange coincidence, I had a 2nd similar adrenalin filled adventure that very night, when the kids hamster escaped at 4am, snuck into our bedroom, and startled the cat that was sleeping at the bottom of the bed.
+In a strange coincidence, I had a 2nd similar adrenalin filled adventure that very night, when the kid’s hamster escaped at 4am, snuck into our bedroom, and startled the cat that was sleeping at the bottom of the bed.
 The ensuing bedlam taught me how my adrenal gland is also useful as an excellent alarm clock!
 But that’s another story.

 That was fun.
 Thanks.